The DRS News

 read this newsletter).

-the rest of us get to do every year or so.
+the rest of us get to do every year or two.
 (You can still lie

 on the kitchen floor